Audencia Business School: Non-degree

+Rankings

+In 2021, Audencia was ranked 7th business school in France by L'Étudiant.
+In 2022, the Financial Times ranked its Masters in Management program 47th in the world.
+Audencia's Full-Time MBA was ranked 58th in the MBA ranking 2018 by CNN Expansion and 90th in the world by The Economist (October 2018).

-Partnerships and alliances
+Partnerships

 Within France, Audencia entered an alliance with the École Centrale de Nantes and the Nantes École Nationale Supérieure d’Architecture (ensa Nantes) to promote engineering, management, architecture and creativity to enrich the teaching, research, corporate relations and international scope of all three schools.

 The school signed its first agreement with a non-French academic institution in 1972.
 Today, Audencia has more than 230 international partners.
 While the earliest accords concerned North American business schools (especially those in the USA), the school now has partnerships throughout the world.